encoredev/encore/docs/tutorials/booking-system.md

 ## 5. Setting availability

-The availability is hardcoded to 9:00 - 17:00 at the moment.
-Let's change that by adding the functionality to make it possible set it dynamically.
+Right now the availability is hardcoded to 9:00 - 17:00.
+Let's add the functionality to let our admin users customize this.

 To do that we start by add another migration file, this time to add our `avilability` table.